 I knew that those touch up markers wouldn’t do too much and that I didn’t have the time or the resources to sand down and refinish the cupboards, or replace them altogether…the house was only three or four years old, so that would be silly and very costly to put in a new kitchen.

 Luckily, for all of us, I found a simple solution, and what I would consider the best dark wood scratch cover option out there.

 I think that the best part about it is that taking this route to solve the scratch problem is that it both cleans AND refreshes the wood at the same time… which is a major time-saver.
-That would not be fun to clean the wood, do what needed to be done to fix the wood, and then clean it again.
+That would not be fun to clean the wood, do what needed to be done to fix the wood, and then have to clean it again.

-Before I show you my “tutorial”, I want to show you how well this method worked (as a wood refresher and as the best scratch cover for dark wood) in three different places in my kitchen.
+Prior to showing you my “tutorial”, I want to show you how well this method worked (as a wood refresher and as the best scratch cover for dark wood) in three different places in my kitchen.
 Just remember that I told you that my kitchen was pretty banged up…

 Which is one of the only things that I didn’t like about having such dark wood cupboards they show every little ding and even though I wiped down the lower cupboards just about weekly, they still looked dreadful.